 Access to Medical Files

 Patients may have access to their medical file upon request unless, by exception, the treating physician believes it is temporarily not in the patient's best interest.
 A professional staff member will be present when patients review their file.
-Access by any other party to a patient's medical record will be allowed only with appropriate authorisation or by court order.
-Access for research purposes may, under some circumstances, be granted by a Research Ethics Board.
+Access by any other party to a patient's medical record will be allowed only with appropriate authorization or by court order.
 Appropriate safeguards for privacy and confidentiality must then be respected.